-Funding Partners: CHSRA: Bruce Armistead and Boris Lipkin; MTC: Trish Stoops and Glen Tempke; SFCTA: Luis Zurinaga; SMCTA: Joe Hurley; VTA: Krishna Davey and Carol Lawson
+Funding Partners: CHSRA: Bruce Armistead and Boris Lipkin; MTC: Trish Stoops; SFCTA: Luis Zurinaga; VTA: Krishna Davey

-Major topics included: contingency usage, potential changes to the Stadler contract and track access delays, differing site condition field orders updates as well as other potential changes as part of the BBII contract.
+Major topics included: contingency usage, potential changes to the Stadler contract and track access delays, differing site condition field orders updates, potential contract incentives as well as other potential changes as part of the BBII contract.

-Potential contract changes will follow the PCEP Change Order Procedure.
+Potential contract changes will follow the PCEP Change Order Procedure, which is under development.
 Once approved changes are executed, they will be reported in the Change Management section (Section 9) of this report.